The Power of Rotavators: An Essential Tool

 How to Use a Rotavator

 For optimal performance, it is advisable to work in sections, gradually covering the entire garden area.
 Start by adjusting the depth settings according to the soil condition and desired outcome.
 When dealing with tougher soil, a shallow pass may be more effective before attempting deeper tilling.
-Practical tips such as overlapping each pass can help to ensure a uniform and thoroughly aerated soil surface for planting.

 Maintenance and Care